mameen7/dstlib/README.rst

-DstLib - The Data Structures Python Library
+DstLib - Data Structures Python Library
 ============================================

 DstLib is a Python library for linear data structuree It can be used to work with linked list, queue and stack.